Stephen Lyons 1859 - 1917

 Elizabeth s.
 27 Bookfolder b.
 St. Olaves .

-Brother Timothy in Kinross Street with wife & 3 children : ref.
-T91.1 .Michael in Curlew St. with wife and his 4 children.
+Stephen 'Lyons' does not appear on the London Electoral Roll 1891-1897.
+Brother Timothy Lyons is in Kinross Street with wife & 3 children .Michael Lyons in Curlew St. with wife and his 4 children. - these last 2 facts from the Census only.

 1891.
 Aged 32, he joins the Militia in July, the Royal Fusiliers, profession given as Groom.[presumably acquired this skill with the Dragoons] .
-States he has been living at 14 Magdaline Square, [ cannot find this, although there is a Magdalen Streeet - but Hanover Buildings also in Tooley Street, near intersection with present day Tower Bridge Road ] Tooley Street for 5 months, and before that at 2 Millstream Road for 2 1/2 years, ie from ~August 1888-February 1891, so seemingly he was never part of a family unit with brother Michael & father Stephen at Cross Street .
-But this info. conflicts with the 1891C which gives him at 2 Hanover Buildings - but maybe just there for a quick visit!!
+States he has been living at 17 Magdaline Square, [ cannot find this, although there is a Magdalen Street - but Hanover Buildings also in Tooley Street, near intersection with present day Tower Bridge Road ] Tooley Street for 5 months, and before that at 2 Millstream Road for 2 1/2 years, ie from ~August 1888-February 1891, so seemingly he was never part of a family unit with brother Michael & father Stephen at Cross Street .
+But this info. conflicts with the 1891C which gives him at 2 Hanover Buildings - but maybe just there for a quick visit!! - or moved out in the April and had just been at Magdaline Square just under 4 months

 His papers also say that as well as 8 years with the Dragoons and 4 years in the Army Reserve, he had served 2 trainings with the Surrey Militia & with the 3rd Btn E.Surrey Regiment. .
-By now he has a scar on the back of his head.
-His employer was Mssrs Leach of Shad Thames, Tooley Street [ cannot find any info. on them - just a 16year old female leach working there as a servant in 1891C]].
+By now he has a scar on the back of his head. and indeed was given with a bald patch there in 1878. .
+His employer was Mssrs Leach of Shad Thames, Tooley Street [ cannot find any info. on them - just a 16year old female Leach working there as a servant in 1891C].
 He attended 8 annual training camps 1892-1899, was embodied [ for the Boer War, but never sent out] for 5 months in 1900 and afterwards attended annual training up till 1907, when he was discharged.

 1892.
 His mother, Catherine Lyons, is admitted to St. Olaves Infirmary 4/3/1892 and there till 30/5/1892, reason given as 'own request'.
 On 10/8/1892 she is admitted to St. Olaves Workhouse, reason given as 'sons neglect', sons being listed as Michael of 12 Curlew St. and Timothy & he, Stephen of unknown address.
 She is discharged from there on 18/8/1892.
 Then on 22/8/1892 she is admitted to St.Peters House, Lambeth, run by the Little Sisters of the Poor - Catherine was living in Dockhead, & she was recommended by the Sisters of Mercy who were working in Dockhead at the time.
 Have both Stephen & Elizabeth parted company with her from after April 1891??
 Catherine lives there for 10 years until her death in 1902..
 Does Stephen then continue living with his sister Elizabeth[ who does not marry until 1898] somewhere?
 Electoral Roll books containing 2 Hanover Buildings 1891-2 do not exist